hellowaywewe/py-spdk/README.md

             def close_server(self, spdk_dir, server_name)
                 pass

-* The py-spdk has been implemented two kinds of client to obtain information (such as: as: get_luns, get_interfaces, get_vhost_blk_controller, etc) from SPDK-based app which are nvmf_client and vhost_client.
+* The py-spdk has been implemented two kinds of client to obtain information (such as: get_luns, get_interfaces, get_vhost_blk_controller, etc) from SPDK-based app which are nvmf_client and vhost_client.
 The third SPDK-based app (iscsi_client) will be added later.

   1. The nvmf_client has exposed a set of functions to the upper management application (such as: OpenStack Cyborg).
 If required, they can call the nvmf_client to do some operations of nvmf_tgt.